 It’s different from a greenhouse in one key way.
-“Unless you’re awful short, you can’t stand up in a cold frame,” Coleman jokes, “but they’re both doing the same thing.”
+“Unless you’re awful short, you can’t stand up in a cold frame,” Coleman joked, “but they’re both doing the same thing.”

 What vegetables can be grown in a cold frame?

 Any cold-hardy winter plant will thrive in a cold frame, including swiss chard, carrots, scallions and beets.
-Coleman recommends spinach for first-time cold frame farmers.
-“Spinach is probably the best crop for people to play with,” he says.
+Coleman recommended spinach for first-time cold frame farmers.
+“Spinach is probably the best crop for people to play with,” he said.
 “It will yield you edible leaves all year long.”

 Can I start seeds in a cold frame?

-“If you put seeds in the ground when the growth is slow, even if you have a warm place for them, they take forever to germinate and grow,” Coleman says.
+“If you put seeds in the ground when the growth is slow, even if you have a warm place for them, they take forever to germinate and grow,” Coleman said.